drivelling-spinel/tartar/doc/maintain.md

   subsector structure.
 As a result maps on the scale of MAP32 of Eviternity have their geometry loaded and displayed correctly now
 - Finishing 5th map of any Doom 1 episode no longer takes players to episode end.
-THis behaviour is retained for Chex Quest (it was in fact only intended for Chex Quest originally)
+This behaviour is retained for Chex Quest (it was in fact only intended for Chex Quest originally)
 - `force_load <slot>` CCMD has been added that takes advantage of original MBF code to override savegame compatibility checks